 Live 10.1 gets new automation options, too.
 You get a palette of automation shapes to choose from, the ability to stretch and skew automation and enter values with your numerical keypad, and easier access to clip modulation in the Session View.
-Live 10.1 will also be able to detect curved movements inside automation and merge multiple breakpoints into C- and S-shapes.
+Live 10.1 can also detect curved movements inside automation and merge multiple breakpoints into C- and S-shapes.

-Finally - but notably - Live 10.1 will support VST 3 plugins.
+Finally - but notably - Live 10.1 supports VST 3 plugins.
 This should please Steinberg, which is looking to phase out the VST 2 standard.

 If you own Live 10 and have auto-update turned on, Live 10.1 should install the next time you open the software.
 If you don't, you you should visit your account page.